 In December 2018, EEA published its GWSA 10-Year Progress Report, which reviews the progress made in implementing the policies of the CECP toward the GWSA's 2020 target of a 25% reduction in GHGs below 1990 emissions.
-The Massachusetts Department of Environmental Protection's most recent GHG Inventory estimates that 2017 GHG emissions in the Commonwealth were 22.4% below the 1990 baseline level.
-Click here to explore Massachusetts’ greenhouse gas emissions trends in detail.
+The Massachusetts Department of Environmental Protection's most recent GHG Inventory estimates that 2018 GHG emissions in the Commonwealth were 22% below the 1990 baseline level.

 In spring of 2019, EEA kicked off its planning process to develop the "2050 Roadmap," identifying cost-effective and equitable strategies and implementation pathways that ensure Massachusetts reduces greenhouse gas emissions by at least 80% by 2050.
-The 2050 Roadmap will also inform the Secretary of Energy and Environmental Affairs in setting of the 2030 emissions limit and the development of the Clean Energy and Climate Plans for 2030.
+The 2050 Roadmap informed the development of the Interim Clean Energy and Climate Plans for 2030.
+EEA is currently finalizing the interim plan into the Clean Energy and Climate Plan for 2025 and 2030 in accordance to the Act Creating A Next-Generation Roadmap for Massachusetts Climate Policy, which was signed into law in March 2021.
+Please visit www.mass.gov/2030CECP for information on that process.

 - More background on the GWSA